-As with any operation, there is a risk associated with having a general anaesthetic.
-Also as with all major abdominal surgery, there is the risk of bruising or infection in the wound.
-Internal bruising and infection may also occur.
-Blood transfusion may be required to replace blood lost during the operation.
-Rarely, there may be internal bleeding after the operation, making a second operation necessary.
+As with any operation, there are risks but it is important to realise that most women do not have complications and that no one will develop all of the complications.
+There is always a risk with having a general anaesthetic .Also, with any form of major abdominal surgery, there is the risk of bruising or infection in the wound and internal bruising and infection may also occur.
+A blood transfusion is often required to replace blood lost during the operation.

+On very rare occasions, there may be internal bleeding after the operation, making a second operation necessary.

-Patients occasionally suffer from blood clots in the leg or pelvis (deep vein thrombosis or DVT).
-This can lead to a blood clot in the lungs.
-Moving around as soon as possible after your operation can help prevent this.
-The ward nurse will show you some gentle leg exercises, safe ways to move in and out of bed and breathing exercises to reduce the risk of blood clots or a chest infection.
-You will also be given special surgical stockings (anti-embolism stockings) to wear whilst in hospital and injections to thin the blood.
+Patients occasionally suffer from blood clots in the leg or pelvis (deep vein thrombosis or DVT.)
+This can lead to a clot in the lungs.
+Moving around as soon as possible after your operation can help to prevent this.
+The physiotherapist will visit you on the ward and show you some gentle leg exercises, safe ways to move in and out of bed and breathing exercises to reduce the risk of blood clots or a chest infection.
+You will also be given special surgical stockings (anti- embolism stockings) to wear whilst in hospital and injections to thin the blood.